mrumkovskis/wabase-wiki/View-Get.md

 ### Joins section

-This might as well be one of the most difficult section
+This might as well be one of the most difficult sections

 **#TODO** joins
 **#TODO** '- partneri * pieteikuma_partneri_editable'